Byron Lee (American football)

-Byron Keith Lee (born September 8, 1964) is a former American football linebacker who played for two seasons in the National Football League (NFL).
+Byron Keith Lee (born September 8, 1964) is an American former professional football player who was a linebacker for two seasons with the Philadelphia Eagles of the National Football League (NFL).
 He played college football for Ohio State.
-He was drafted by the New Jersey Generals in the 1986 USFL Territorial Draft, but did not sign with the team, as he was also drafted by the Philadelphia Eagles in the seventh round (176th overall) of the 1986 NFL Draft.
+He was selected by the New Jersey Generals in the 1986 USFL Territorial Draft, but did not sign with the team, as he was also chosen by Philadelphia in the seventh round (176th overall) of the 1986 NFL draft.
 He was waived by the Eagles during final roster cuts on August 19, 1986, but was re-signed on October 15.
 He played for the Eagles in 1986 and 1987, and was an offseason member of the Los Angeles Raiders in 1988.
 He played for the Columbus Thunderbolts of the Arena Football League (AFL) in 1991.